By Jean Hofve, DVM

 - Fishers–large weasels that are being repopulated all over the country.
 The fisher is an excellent climber and can squeeze into any hole big enough to accommodate a cat.
 There would be no escape for a cat targeted by this quick, clever hunter.

-- Other large predators -— in a little town west of Boulder, Colorado, there are bears and mountain lions that have been seen near the schoolyard or trotting down Main Street.
+- Other large predators -— in a little town west of Boulder, Colorado, bears and mountain lions that have been seen near the schoolyard or trotting down Main Street.
 Many pets have been taken by lions; at least two cats were snatched within sight of their owners.
 One lion alone killed 18 cats and 4 dogs–it was finally shot and killed after being seen stalking children waiting for the school bus.
 However, mom still lives in the area, and each summer her teenage cubs still terrorize small pets all around town.

 - Diseases from other animals and from the environment (rabies, distemper, feline leukemia, feline AIDS, feline infectious peritonitis, Lyme disease, ehrlichiosis, cytauxzoonosis, ringworm, and hundreds of other infectious organisms you’ve never heard of).
 Some are merely annoying, others are fatal.